News

 12

 What is the role of chromium in high-speed steel rolls?
-Chromium in high-speed steel is partially present in M6C type carbides and can also form M23C6 type carbides.
-M23C6 can be completely dissolved at a lower quenching temperature, so that the solid solution can reach carbon chromium saturation without affecting the grain size.
+Chromium in high-speed steel is partially present in M6C-type carbides and can also form M23C6-type carbides.
+M23C6 can be completely dissolved at lower quenching temperatures, allowing the solid solution to reach chromium-carbon saturation without affecting the grain size.
 Chromium can also promote the complete dissolution of M6C in austenite, thereby improving the hardenability and red hardness of high-speed steel.
-In addition, when high-speed steel is tempered at 450-525°C, a part of chromium precipitates from martensite, which promotes dispersion hardening; another part of chromium remains in solid solution a to prevent softening when heated to higher temperatures.
-Adding 3%-4% chromium can obtain three times slightly higher hardness.
-Chromium can also significantly reduce oxidation in high speed steels.
+In addition, when high-speed steel is tempered at 450-525℃, some chromium precipitates from the martensite, which promotes dispersion hardening; another part of the chromium remains in the solid solution α to prevent softening when heated to higher temperatures.
+Adding 3%-4% chromium can achieve slightly higher hardness.
+Chromium can also significantly reduce oxidation in high-speed steel.
 However, if the chromium content is too high, the excess chromium will participate in the formation of carbides precipitated during tempering.
-Such chromium-containing carbides tend to precipitate at lower temperatures, reducing the thermal stability of high-speed steels.
-If the chromium content is too high, the unevenness of the carbides also increases.
-Since chromium increases the amount of M7C3 carbides in high-speed steel rolls and reduces the amount of MC carbides, and the hardness of M7C3 carbides is lower than that of MC carbides, which is detrimental to wear resistance.
-However, for rolls with low chromium content
+This chromium-containing carbide is easily precipitated at lower temperatures, reducing the thermal stability of high-speed steel.
+If the chromium content is too high, the inhomogeneity of the carbides will also increase.
+Because chromium increases the amount of M7C3 carbide in high-speed steel rolls and reduces the amount of MC carbide, and the hardness of M7C3 carbide is lower than that of MC carbide, this is detrimental to wear resistance.
+However, for rolls with low chromium content...

-The chromium in high-speed steel is partially present in M6C type carbides and can also form M23C6 type carbides.
-M23C6 can be completely dissolved at a lower quenching temperature, so that the solid solution can reach carbon chromium saturation without affecting the grain size.
+Part of the chromium in high-speed steel exists in M6C type carbides, and can also form M23C6 type carbides.
+M23C6 can be completely dissolved at lower quenching temperatures, so that the solid solution can reach carbon-chromium saturation without affecting the grain size.
 Chromium can also promote the complete dissolution of M6C in austenite, thereby improving the hardenability and red hardness of high-speed steel.
-In addition, when high-speed steel is tempered at 450-525°C, a part of chromium precipitates from martensite, which promotes dispersion hardening; another part of chromium remains in solid solution a to prevent softening when heated to higher temperatures.
-Adding 3%-4% chromium can obtain three times slightly higher hardness.
-Chromium can also significantly reduce oxidation in high speed steels.
+In addition, when high-speed steel is tempered at 450-525℃, part of the chromium precipitates from the martensite, which promotes dispersion hardening; another part of the chromium remains in the solid solution α, to prevent softening when heated to higher temperatures.
+Adding 3%-4% chromium can achieve slightly higher hardness.
+Chromium can also significantly reduce oxidation in high-speed steel.
 However, if the chromium content is too high, the excess chromium will participate in the formation of carbides precipitated during tempering.
-Such chromium-containing carbides tend to precipitate at lower temperatures, reducing the thermal stability of high-speed steels.
-If the chromium content is too high, the unevenness of the carbides also increases.
+This chromium-containing carbide is easily precipitated at lower temperatures, reducing the thermal stability of high-speed steel.
+If the chromium content is too high, the non-uniformity of the carbide will also increase.

-Continuous cold rolling requires high performance of the rolls, especially when the rolling mill is fully integrated with the pickling line and/or continuous annealing line.
-High productivity requires higher performance of the work rolls, especially the ability to maintain appropriate roughness during the rolling process.
-Therefore, the deterioration of the work roll surface is one of the main problems to be considered in cold rolling.
-Rolls need to have wear resistance and the ability to maintain roughness, because a low level of roughness is essential to ensure the friction required for rolling.
+Continuous cold rolling requires high performance of the rolls, especially when the mill is fully integrated with pickling lines and/or continuous annealing lines, high productivity requires higher performance of the work rolls, especially the ability to maintain proper roughness during rolling.
+Therefore, the deterioration of the work roll surface is one of the main issues to be considered in cold rolling.
+The rolls need to have wear resistance and the ability to maintain roughness, because a low level of roughness is crucial for ensuring the friction required for rolling.

-In recent years, the output of cold rolling work rolls has been greatly improved, and rolling technology and roll materials have greatly promoted this.
-This is a process of continuous development.
-First, half.high speed steel rollfor hot rolling and then for cold rolling.
-High-speed steel rolls (HSS) are now being introduced into cold rolling.
-These high alloy casting materials will become an effective substitute for forged steel rolls.
+In recent years, the output of cold rolling work rolls has been greatly improved, and rolling technology and roll materials have greatly contributed to this.
+This is an ongoing process.
+First, half High-speed steel rolls used for hot rolling, and then for cold rolling.
+Now, high-speed steel rolls (HSS) are introduced into cold rolling.
+These high-alloy cast materials will become an effective substitute for forged steel rolls.

-Generally, in order to expand the use range of forged steel rolls, in many cases, the surface thereof needs to be chrome-plated.
-High-speed cast steel rolls have good wear resistance, so similar rolling effects can be achieved without chrome plating, and there is no additional cost and environmental impact.
-In addition to these characteristics, high-speed steel rolls also have many characteristics in the grinding process.
+Generally, in order to expand the application range of forged steel rolls, in many cases, their surface needs to be chrome-plated.
+High-speed cast steel rolls have good wear resistance, so they can achieve similar rolling effects without chrome plating, and will not produce additional costs and environmental impact.
+In addition to these characteristics, high-speed steel rolls also have many characteristics during grinding.